Recognition abilities across animals

 Science Under the Stars is a free public outreach lecture series in Austin, Texas.
 Events are held outdoors at Brackenridge Field Laboratory, 2907 Lake Austin Blvd, Austin, Texas 78703.
 Due to the pandemic we may change to a virtual venue to keep our attendees and organizers safe, depending on advice from our epidemiologist colleagues.
 Please keep an eye on the specific event announcements to determine if they will be held in person or on zoom!

 Note: We will post the precise schedules and links for each event in a separate, event-specific post.
-Subscribe to our emails, this blog, our YouTube channel, or our Facebook page to get event notifications.
+Subscribe to this blog, our Instagram, Twitter, YouTube channel, Facebook page, or send us emails to get event notifications.